PHOTO COURTESY OF NYC & CO/WILL STEACY

 Given common equity’s discount to NAV, public ship owners have instead opted to raise cash through the sale of perpetual preferred equity and debt securities (secured and unsecured bonds, in both the U.S. and Norwegian markets).
 Perpetual preferred equity is listed separately from common shares and, like bonds, offers investors fixed income, not the highly variable – and increasingly unattractive – upside and downside afforded to common-equity holders.

 The aversion to selling common shares at a discount to NAV explains another major trend – the collapse in the initial public offering (IPO) market for shipping.
-No ship owner has successfully priced an IPO in New York since Gener8 Maritime in June 2014, almost five years ago.
+No ship owner has successfully priced an IPO in New York since Gener8 Maritime in June 2015, almost four years ago.
 Gener8 Maritime’s stock performed poorly, and the company was sold to Euronav (NYSE: EURN) in 2018.

 Nonetheless, more ship owners keep coming to Wall Street.
 Owners such as Diamond S Shipping (NYSE: DSSI) have side-stepped the sale of discounted shares and gone public through a so-called ‘direct listing,’ whereby shares become tradeable but no money is raised, a process popularized by music-streaming giant Spotify (NYSE: SPOT).